|

 centerline, this will give a big target area on which you can strike your

-on the centerline, which is a good reason that your rear hand should always
+are on the centerline, which is a good reason that your rear hand should

-protect your centerline.
-Another line called the Mother Line goes from the
+always protect your centerline.
+Another line called the Mother Line goes

-line.
-It's the target area; you take advantage of it while executing the
+attack line.
+It's the target area; you take advantage of it while

-techniques.
+executing the techniques.
 Next is the Self Center Line.
-This is a vertical line painted
+This is a vertical

-down the center of your face to your feet, dividing your body into two equal
+line painted down the center of your face to your feet, dividing your body

 The Self Center Line moves with you, no matter what angle you turn.
 It is